INTERNATIONAL MEN'S HEALTH WEEK

 What can you do this International Men's Health Week?

-- First and foremost, make date with your GP!
+- First and foremost, make a date with your GP!
 Prevention is better than cure.

-- Open dialogue about men's health with your mates; it is time to bring this topic to focus!
+- Open a dialogue about men's health with your mates; it is time to break the stigma and bring men's health to the forefront

 - Join the MANDATE movement.
-Register your fundraiser if you are interested in fundraising for the cause
+Register your fundraiser to support the cause and make a real difference

 Join the fight against prostate cancer by donating to real research based at the PA Hospital Campus.

 WHY YOUR HEALTH IS IMPORTANT TO US

-Think about it – your health really is the MOST important thing in the world.
-If you don't have your health then the quality AND quantity of your life is reduced.
+Think about it – your health really is your MOST important tool.
+If you don't have your health, the quality AND quantity of your life is reduced.

-Your health not only affects you, but it affects your family, your friends, your work life and our already burdened health care system.
+Your health not only affects you, but it also affects your family, your friends, your work life and our already burdened health care system.

 Of course there are 2 types of health problems – preventable and non-preventable, however the repercussions of poor health are the same: